WhiskerBlade/PetLoversMobileTemplate/README.md

 ### Do Not Distribute or Clone

 This repository is provided for viewing and reference purposes only.
-Unauthorized distribution, cloning, modification, or use of this software for any purpose is strictly prohibited and may be subject to legal action.
+Unauthorized distribution, cloning, modification, or use of this template for any purpose is strictly prohibited and may be subject to legal action.

 ### Contact Information